 Though entrepreneur John Thompson was the initial dreamer and ½ owner of Motor, the specifics of Motor’s construction and operational timeline came mainly from Crosby.
 James Crosby was a self-employed attorney, who surveyed for the mill building, dam, mill race, bridge, town site and railway.
 He also did engineering work for the mill, started a school, unsuccessfully applied for a post office and contributed financially as ¼ owner of the enterprise.

 Skilled German stonemasons from nearby communities were hired to build the mill.
 “Stone was dressed more carefully for it than had been other mills and laid with greater pains and precision.”
-Local Legend tells of 4 different lead masons, each responsible for one wall of the mill and each tried to outdo the others with his own style of stonework as an explanation why the stones on threes sides of the mill have rounded faces and the fourth side, square faces.
+Local Legend tells of 4 different lead masons, each responsible for one wall of the mill and each tried to outdo the others with his own style of stonework as an explanation as to why the stones on three sides of the mill have rounded faces and the fourth side, square faces.

 Motor Mill was operational by fall 1869 and had excellent flour but the business suffered as chinch bugs ate wheat crops and area mills competed for fewer raw materials.
 When high water prevented completion of a narrow-gauge railroad for easier transportation, the young, expensive mill strained, until (“some trouble occurred at the mill”) and ¼ partner J.P Dickinson, sold his interest to Thompson; Dickinson and his family left Motor on a February night in 1878.
 In 1879, the mill was rented out.
 The final blow occurred in 1883, when a flood made the dam unusable.
 The dam was not repaired and the mill closed after just 14 years of operation.